efgiese/ngx-barcode6/projects/ngx-barcode6/README.md

 An angular component for Angular 6 for creating 1-D barcodes based on [Lindell's JsBarcode](https://github.com/lindell/JsBarcode).

 This is forked from [yobryon/ngx-barcode](https://github.com/yobryon/ngx-barcode) and upgraded to Angular 6.
-Even so it works with Angular 4 too.

 ## Supported barcodes